-• max\cat\to\onehot (Optional[int]) - New in version 1.6.0.
+max_cat_to_onehot (Optional [int]) - New in version 1.6.0.

 A threshold for deciding whether XGBoost should use one-hot encoding based split for categorical data.
 When number of categories is lesser than the threshold then one-hot encoding is chosen, otherwise the categories will be partitioned into children nodes.
-Only relevant for regression and binary classification.
-See Categorical Data for details.
+Also, enable_categorical needs to be set to have categorical feature support.
+See Categorical Data and Parameters for Categorical Feature for details.